Syracuse, Sicily: Ancient Syracuse

 Excavations in the area have established that the region where Syracuse arose was inhabited continuously from the Neolithic period: the so-called "Stentinello culture," named after the coastal site north of Syracuse, is particularly significant, with artifacts dating back to 6000 BC.

-Multifaceted city, of five names, of ancient glory, of power, of unparalleled beauty, of wise kings and blind tyrants, of long peaces and ruinous wars, of barbaric assaults and plunders: in Syracuse is written, as in every city of ancient glory, the history of human civilization and its decline.

-— Vincenzo Consolo, L’olivo e l’olivastro, 1994.

 The city of Syrakousai was founded by the Corinthians in 733 BC (according to the Thucydidean dating).
 The leader of the new colonists was the oekist Archias, and their landing place was the island of Ortygia, from which they expelled the Sicels, the previous inhabitants of the area.

 The new Corinthian colony grew rapidly and subjugated nearby territories.
 Throughout its centuries-long Greek history, Syracuse had a long line of tyrants and brief periods of popular rule, mostly under oligarchy.
 Among the numerous men who governed the polis, six stood out in the ancient world for their ingenuity, fame, and power: Gelon, Hiero I, Dionysius I, Agathocles, and Hiero II, alongside the moderate oligarchic rule of the Corinthian general Timoleon, which lasted about a decade.
 These leaders dominated much of Sicily, extending Syracusan presence within the Magna Graecia, and influenced the broader Mediterranean, colonizing and establishing strategic commercial outposts (such as the work of the Dionysii in the Adriatic) or subjugating cities they encountered to thwart enemies (e.g., Agathocles with his expedition to Africa).

 Syracuse was the main rival of the Phoenician capital, Carthage, which, occupying the western part of the island (called the Punic eparchy), gave rise to the Greco-Punic Wars.
 These two influential metropolises, through a series of peace treaties and renewed battles, fiercely shaped the entire history of Greek Sicily.

 In addition to internal conflicts with other Siceliot poleis and Barbarians (e.g., the war against Akragas and the conflict against the Syntèleia of Ducetius, king of the Sicels), Syrakousai faced an ambitious external offensive from Athens: the Attic capital launched a massive expedition to Sicily during the Peloponnesian War, aiming to conquer the renowned coastal city, whose expansionist policies threatened Athenian interests in the West.
 During this conflict, the Syracusan general Hermocrates distinguished himself, later leading Syracusan soldiers to Asia Minor alongside Sparta in the final phase of the same war.